-- the Draft Rule will support the calculation and application of more accurate MLFs, which will in turn promote the efficient consideration of intra-regional losses in dispatch; - this is likely to reduce the likelihood of out of merit order dispatch, promoting efficient use of resources; - efficient dispatch promotes efficient RRPs.
-Efficient prices provide incentives for more efficient usage and operation of electricity services in the short term, and more efficient investment in the longer term; and efficient pricing is also likely to result in more efficient settlement of the market.
+- efficient dispatch promotes efficient RRPs.
+This provides incentives for more efficient usage and operation of electricity services in the short term, and more efficient investment in the longer term; and - efficient pricing is also likely to result in more efficient settlement of the market.
 This will strengthen price signals faced by participants, promoting efficient operation of and investment in electricity services.